Skip to main content

 This lived experience is the most important dataset we have.
 It is the starting point of a profound investigation into your own biology.
 The question of whether your genetic inheritance dictates this reality is a common and deeply personal one.
 The answer lies in understanding the dynamic relationship between your genes and your life.

 Your genetic code is the foundational blueprint for your body.
 It contains the plans for building every protein, enzyme, and hormone receptor.
-A for a hormonal imbalance means that your specific blueprint may contain variations that make you more susceptible to certain conditions.
+A genetic predisposition for a hormonal imbalance means that your specific blueprint may contain variations that make you more susceptible to certain conditions.

 Think of it as having a factory designed to be slightly less efficient at producing a particular chemical or slightly more sensitive to disruptions.
 This is a statistical probability, a map of your biological terrain.
 It outlines the hills and valleys, yet it does not dictate the path you must walk.